very-good-science/data-ethics-club/25-08-21_writeup.md

 There is a delicate balancing act between attributing quotes to people versus keeping people anonymous.
 How is this different from writing in the newspapers?
 Tweets from a public Twitter account are accessible for anyone to see.
 If someone writes something down, they are now accountable for that, for better or for worse.
 Where does the balance lie on accountability?
 The article notes that Twitter TOS dictate that quoted tweets *must* be attributed to the original author.
 In practice, this is not at all enforced.
 Is this something the author always wants?

 The attribution versus anonyminity debate applies in the research world as well.
 There is a difference between different STEM disciplines (social sciences/physical sciences) and how they treat data.
-A medical journal might seek repeatability, publishing the data any conclusions were made from so that their results can be replicated, whilst a social sciencist is more likely to prioritise individual confidentiality.
+A medical journal might seek repeatability, publishing the data any conclusions were made from so that their results can be replicated, whilst a social scientist is more likely to prioritise individual confidentiality.

 ## Old Patterns, Lazy Research and the Importance of Education